Thursday, January 23, 2025

 Not only did Mary Whitehouse not protect young people from abusers like John Smyth and Jimmy Savile (she presented Savile with an award) her type of older woman did great harm to young women.
 In Ireland they were insisting that pregnant teenage girls were sent to mother and baby homes or Magdalene Laundries.
 Unmarried pregnant girls weren't welcome in the community because they set a bad example to the others.

 It wasn't that bad in England but this type of older woman smothered the happiness of young women in many different ways.
-They took a dim view of sex education and contraception.
+They took a dim view of sex education and contraception (although Mary Whitehouse herself taught sex education that she believed should be taught with strict moral guidelines).
 They were happy for young women to enter early marriage or work in a menial job as a factory worker, typist or servant.

 They think that pornography must have harmful consequences and are always looking for evidence for them.
 They think that sex workers must be coerced, deceived, drug-addicted or dirt poor.
 Having sex with several different men each day seems so disgusting to them they cannot believe that any woman could choose it the way that people choose other jobs.